-This policy is not meant to be disciplinary, but to be fair and equitable to all students.
-During peak advising periods, appointment times are premium.
-If you do not notify your academic advisor two hours in advance that you are unable to keep an appointment, your absence will be noted as a “no-show.”
+If you do cancel an appointment two hours in advance, your absence will be noted as a “no-show.”
 Advisors will then give priority to students who keep their appointment times.
 Repeat offenders will not be able to schedule appointments until the end of the peak-advising season.

 Preparing for your Advising Appointment

 - Be on time so the time during the advising appointment can be utilized efficiently!

 - Be prepared to discuss and explore course options, address academic problems or concerns, and make decisions about the upcoming semester.

 - Make a list of potential courses for the next semester you are interested in taking.

 - Explore your Degree Evaluation in PatriotWeb.

 - Make sure you arrive for your appointment on time.

 - Be prepared to take notes.